Undetectable FAQ

 Once the viral load is undetectable, does it stay that way forever?

-If these blips occur, they tend to be at very low level and typically don’t have an impact on your health or the risk of passing on HIV.
+If these blips occur, they tend to be at a very low level and typically don’t have an impact on your health or the risk of passing on HIV.
 Check with your doctor to see if the blip is significant to your health or the risk of onward transmission.

 Is it possible to become undetectable if I am not on HIV meds?